 Investing in mutual and index funds

-Mutual funds can reduce risk through diversification.
+Mutual funds combine money from multiple investors and use it to invest in a variety of securities such as stocks, bonds, and other assets.
+This can reduce risk through diversification.
 Even if some companies in a fund decline in value, others could rise, offsetting each other.
 In addition, mutual funds can be a relatively low-cost and straightforward way to get into the stock market.

 “All the academic research suggests index funds outperform actively managed funds after fees and taxes,” Miller says.